pelmered/laravel-http-client-auth-helper/README.md

 For more examples, check out the [Macro tests](tests/Unit/MacroTest.php).

-### Tips
+### Integration tips

-If you use the same token on multiple places you can create the client only once and save it.
+If you use the same token in multiple places, you can create the client only once and save it.
 For example:
 ```php
 $this->client = Http::withRefreshToken(
   'https://example.com/token.oauth2',